USD Mazara: Stadium

-Mazara plays its home matches at Stadio Nino Vaccara, a small stadium located along the local Mazaro river.
-Originally a dirt floor stadium without seats, Stadio Nino Vaccara undertook a massive restructuring in the early 2000s, with the implementation of a synthetic field and a numbered seats-only grandstand with a roof.
+Mazara plays its home matches at Stadio Nino Vaccara, a small stadium along the local Mazaro river.
+Originally a dirt floor stadium without seats, Stadio Nino Vaccara undertook a massive restructuring in the early 2000s, implementing a synthetic field and a numbered seats-only grandstand with a roof.

 The stadium is divided into three sectors: the numbered grandstand (tribuna centrale) with a capacity of 1,086; the curva (not a curved sector), where organized supporters sit down, with a capacity of 800; and the gradinata in front of the grandstand, with a capacity of 1,380, usually opened in exceptional cases.

-Outside the stadium, right aside the main entrance, murals depict fishermen and fishing boats that are characteristic of Mazara del Vallo.
+Outside the stadium, right beside the main entrance, murals depict fishermen and fishing boats characteristic of Mazara del Vallo.